AOMediaCodec/libavif/docs/avifenc.1.md

 **\--stdin**
 :   Read y4m frames from stdin instead of files.
-    No input filenames allowed, must set before offering output filename.
+    No input filenames allowed, must be set before specifying the output filename.

 **\--cicp**, **\--nclx** *P***/***T***/***M*
-:   Set CICP values (nclx colr box).
+:   Specify CICP values (nclx colr box) by 3 raw numbers.
-    Possible values are 3 raw numbers, use **-r** to set range flag.
-    Also, use **2** for any you wish to leave unspecified.
+    Use **2** for any you wish to leave unspecified.

     - _P_ = color primaries
     - _T_ = transfer characteristics